 One of the most widely known facts about Mexico is that the country is home to some of the best beach clubs encompassing amazing beaches, good food, and friendly people.

-One such example is La Zebra.
+One example of the best Tulum beach clubs is La Zebra.
 This fine eco-friendly resort located in the center of the region’s hotel zone offers panoramic views over the Mexican Caribbean.
 The modern decor, wooden palapas, and open scenery create a warm vibe with plenty of lounge chairs and giant sun beds to relax by the ocean.
-The waiters are usually very attentive and welcoming while the food is always a winner.
+The waiters are usually very attentive and welcoming, while the food is always a winner.

 Raj from A Rai of Light